Friends of Community Field

 You don't have to be a good golfer to enjoy a great day on Spirit Hollow's beautiful course.
 This four-player scramble tournament offers a chance to play one of Iowa's premiere courses, win great prizes, and support the Burlington Bees.
 The annual Golf Outing is held in July.
 Businesses can purchase flag sponsorships of the event.
 Opportunities to sign up your team will be made available within the month prior to the event.

 The Winter Banquet is a great event for Bees' fans to gather together in the off-season, enjoy an outstanding dinner, listen to some great baseball stories, and bid on some neat memorabilia and merchandise.
 The Winter Banquet is held in January at the Pzazz Convention and Events Center.
-There will be a keynote speaker (to be announced) and the event will also include both a silent and live auction.
+The keynote speaker is Jerry Dipoto, general manager of the Los Angeles Angels of Anaheim.
+The event will also include both a silent and live auction.
 Tickets are $65 per person or $500 per table.
 Please contact the Bees at (319) 754-5705 for more information.